orientechnologies/orientdb-docs/Indexes.md

 ## Null values

-Indexes by default ignore null values.
-For such reason queries against `NULL` value that use indexes return no entries.
+Indexes by default don't support null values.
+Queries against `NULL` value that use indexes fail with "Null keys are not supported." exception.

 If you want to index also null values set `{ ignoreNullValues : false }` as metadata.
 Example: